XoopsDocs/wgtimelines-tutorial/en/book/2admin_timelines.md

 If the number of characters is limited, on user side will be shown only this number of characters.
 If exceeding this limit, a "Read more"-link will be shown.
 0 means no limit.

+#### Show date/time
+If the template supports the display of date or time of an item you can decide, whether you want to display nothing, only the date or only the time or both.

 #### Online
 Select, whether the timeline should be shown on userside